nandhakumar2611/mindx-inventory-docs/docs/purchaseorder/manage-po.md

 ## **Status Description**

-Draft Purchase orders when created, will be in the Draft status.
+- **Draft** Purchase orders when created, will be in the Draft status.
-Open Purchase orders once sent to the vendor, will be in the Open status.
+- **Open** Purchase orders once sent to the vendor, will be in the Open status.
-Closed Purchase order once accepted by a vendor, can be converted to a bill and the status will be Closed.
+- **Closed** Purchase order once accepted by a vendor, can be converted to a bill and the status will be Closed.
-Cancelled If the vendor rejects your purchase order, the order can be cancelled and the status will be Cancelled.
+- **Cancelled** If the vendor rejects your purchase order, the order can be cancelled and the status will be Cancelled.
-Partially Billed When the purchase order is billed only for some items, then the status will be Partially Billed.
+- **Billed** Once the purchase order is converted to a bill, the status will be Billed.

-Billed Once the purchase order is converted to a bill, the status will be Billed.
+---

 ## **Filter Purchase Orders**